Looking to buy a new set of irons for a senior player?

 The weight of the tungsten causes it to collect in one place.

 The clubface is thin.
 This helps for faster ball speed and enhanced distance to be achieved.
 There is, however, a vibration generated.
-It does not feel great or sound great either.

 To curb this issue, Callaway makes use of elastic-urethane microsphere to quieten the sound and maintain ball speed.

-It is available to purchase in both right and left-handed variations.
+The irons are also available to purchase in both right and left-handed variations.
 For the shaft, you can choose between Synergy and KBS Max 90 Steel.
 You can choose a senior flex, a regular or a stiff one.

 The versatility is such that you can get this iron in a #4, #5, #6, #7, #8, #9, an AW, a GW, PW or SW.

 Find more great products like this by checking out our guide to the Best Irons for 20 Handicap.